How To Upgrade Your iMac with an SSD (2024 updated)

 READY

-As the drive is shipped to you unformatted, you need to initialise the SSD to get it ready for the transfer of data.
+If you ordered a SATA SSD (not a M.2 SSD) the SSD is unformatted, you need to initialise the SSD to get it ready for the transfer of data.
 On the OS Utilities page open Disk Utility.
-You need to choose format type (must use APFS for Big Sur, Catalina, Mojave or High Sierra, earlier versions use Mac Extended Journaled) and a name, you can use Macintosh SSD or get creative.
+You need to choose format type (must use APFS for Ventura, Monterey, Big Sur, Catalina, Mojave or High Sierra, earlier versions use Mac Extended Journaled).
 Click apply and this will format the SSD.

 4